CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 podman rm rust_dev_cargo_cnt -f
 ```

-## VSCode from Windows over SSH to container
+## Docker image with VSCode server and extensions

 I use VSCode as my primary code editor in Windows.
 It works fine remotely with WSL2 (Debian Linux) with the `Remote - WSL` extension.

-There is also a `Remote - Containers` extension, that lets you use a Docker container as a full-featured development environment.
+There exists a `Remote - Containers` extension, that lets you use a Docker container as a full-featured development environment.
 I tried it.
-There are a lot of `automagic easy to use` functions in this extension.
+There are a lot of `automagic` functions in this extension.
 But for some reason `automagic` never worked for me.
 I must always go painfully step-by-step and discover why the `automagic` does not work in my case.
 Always!

-I decided to go with the extension `Remote - SSH`.
+I decided to go with the `SSH` communication for remote developing.
 That is more broadly usable.
-Install it.
+We need to create an image that contains the VSCode server and extensions.

 In `WSL2 terminal` run the bash script `rust_dev_vscode_img.sh` will create the image `rust_dev_vscode_img`.